Women's March targets Supreme Court, with abortion on line

 “It’s sad that we still have to fight for our right 40 years later.
 But it’s a tradition I want to continue,” Baijal said of the march.

 Organizers say the Washington march will be among hundreds of abortion-themed protests around the country Saturday.
-The demonstrations come days before the start of a new term for the Supreme Court that will decide the future of abortion rights in the United States, after appointments of justices by President Donald Trump strengthened conservative control of the high court.
+The demonstrations took place just before the start of a new term for the Supreme Court on Monday that will decide the future of abortion rights in the United States, after appointments of justices by President Donald Trump strengthened conservative control of the high court.

+“Shame, shame, shame!” marchers chanted while walking past the Trump International Hotel on their way to the Supreme Court.
+Some booed and waived their fists at the Trump landmark.

-The march comes a day after the Biden administration urged a federal judge to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.
+The day before the march, the Biden administration urged a federal judge to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.
 It’s one of a series of cases that will give the nation’s divided high court occasion to uphold or overrule Roe v.
 Wade.

 “We’re going to keep giving it to Texas,” Marsha Jones of the Afiya Center for Black women’s health care in Dallas, pledged to the Washington crowd.
 “You can no longer tell us what to do with our bodies!”